 A common accusation brought by the communist police was “conspiracy to disintegrate the unity of the (communist) state”; any opponent was categorized as an “enemy of the people”.

-Maria Cenusa, wife of Constantin Cenusa (4 months pregnant at the time of the arrest): “They beat me so badly to confess where my husband is.
-But no matter what they did, I didnt tell them anything against my husband because I loved him so much…” (for more – watch the documentary)
+Maria Cenusa, wife of Constantin Cenusa (4 months pregnant at the time of the arrest): “They beat me up so badly to make me confess my husband’s whereabouts.
+But no matter what they did to me, I didn’t tell them anything because I loved my husband so much…” (for more – watch the documentary)

 The Institute for the Investigation of Communist Crimes – governmental body which analyzes, investigates and supports public awareness on the history of communism in Romania through publications, studies and works – Official Website

 Centrul de Investigare a Crimelor Comunismului – actively involved in forensic work – Official Website